Impact of equality charters

 Making a measurable difference

-In 2011 ECU undertook an internal evaluation of the Athena SWAN Charter, which found clear evidence of the impact that is had at institutional level and for individuals.
+In 2011 Equality Challenge Unit (ECU) undertook an internal evaluation of the Athena SWAN Charter, which found clear evidence of the impact that is had at institutional level and for individuals.

 The research identified impact on organisational structure and culture change, with increases in the proportion of women, better representation of women on committees, improvements in the transition from postdoctoral researcher to first academic post, improved working practices to support career progression and growth in women’s networking across institutions.